Rade58/r3f-environment-staging/README.md

 - dependancies

 ```
-pnpm add three @react-three/fiber @react-three/drei
+pnpm add three @react-three/fiber @react-three/drei leva@0.9.34
 ```

 ```
 pnpm add -D r3f-perf @types/three
 ```

+# Leva @0.9.34 worked for me

+latest version has bug I think, unable to use joystick and color picker

-# Things we did or we talked about
+# What we did in this workshop

 ## Background color